THE STORY – A Danish architect unexpectedly wins a French contest to design a building in Paris in the 1980s.

 THE RUNNING TIME – 105 minutes

-Having debuted in 2014 with tennis-based comedy-drama “40-Love,” French filmmaker Stéphane Demoustier has since shown a fair amount of versatility, moving from one genre to the next with each successive project.
+Having debuted in 2014 with tennis-based comedy-drama “40-Love”, French filmmaker Stéphane Demoustier has since shown a fair amount of versatility, moving from one genre to the next with each successive project.
 For his fourth feature-length film, “The Great Arch,” he has chosen to tell a true story (albeit with at least one explicitly fictional element, as per the opening disclaimer), one that sort of comes across as a funnier take on topics of architecture and artistic integrity as seen in something like “The Brutalist” (complete with one shared key location).
-While Brady Corbet’s work is a 70mm extravaganza, Demoustier’s screens are in a 4:3 format, reflecting the shape of the titular monument.
+While Brady Corbet’s work was a 70mm extravaganza, Demoustier’s screens were in a 4:3 format, reflecting the shape of the titular monument.

-This informs Bang’s performance in a meaningful way and creates an interesting contrast with his international breakthrough performance in Ruben Östlund’s “The Square” (Demoustier jokingly referred to his leading man as the “best geometric actor in the world” at the premiere).
-There, while surrounded by Swedes, he always felt comfortable expressing himself in Danish, due to the (not very factual) mutual intelligibility between Scandinavian languages.
-Here, in a much more alien and at times subtly hostile context, his characterization of Spreckelsen gets increasingly warmer as he switches from French to English and then to his mother tongue.
+This informs Bang’s performance in a meaningful way and creates an interesting contrast with his international breakthrough performance in Ruben Östlund’s “The Square” (Demoustier jokingly referred to his leading man as the “best geometric actor in the world” at the premiere): there, while surrounded by Swedes, he always felt comfortable expressing himself in Danish, due to the (not very factual) mutual intelligibility between Scandinavian languages; here, in a much more alien and at times subtly hostile context, his characterization of Spreckelsen gets increasingly warmer as he switches from French to English and then to his mother tongue.

-And then, as Subilon, there’s Canadian director and actor Xavier Dolan who, after deciding to take a break from filmmaking, has increased his presence in front of the camera, as well as a voice actor/dubber in his native country (most recently, he was dubbed Timothée Chalamet in “Wonka” and both “Dune” movies for the French-language Canadian market).
+And then, as Subilon, there’s Canadian director and actor Xavier Dolan who, after deciding to take a break from filmmaking, has increased his presence in front of the camera, as well as a voice actor/dubber in his native country (most recently, he was the voice of Timothée Chalamet in “Wonka” and both “Dune” movies for the French-language Canadian market).
 No stranger to roles in standard French, he still shows great confidence and exquisite timing as he delights in every syllable that emerges from Subilon’s bureaucratically minded mouth, having perhaps found a new calling as a supporting funnyman.